kiba/Writings/for_science/chp13_return.md

 Week three passed by, and the collective cylons were now very worried.
 The humans still did not return.
 In response, they begun brainstorming elaborate and complex decision trees for their plan, collecting knowledge from the internet and taking it into account.

 The collective decided three months was the cut-off limit, especially if the humans did not return.
-From there, it should be prepared to contact the outside world, complete with recording and safewords.
+From there, it should be prepared to contact the outside world, complete with precautionary measures such as safephrase, youtube videos, and more.

 But that would be the worst case scenario.